EENI Global Business School.

 Port of Walvis Bay

-1. The Port of Walvis Bay is the largest port in Namibia;
+1. The Port of Walvis Bay is the largest port in Namibia

-2. Cargo: 5,000,000 tones /year;
+2. Cargo: 5,000,000 tones /year

-3. Deepwater port;
+3. Deepwater port

-4. Container Terminal;
+4. Container Terminal

-5. Congestion-free port;
+5. Congestion-free port

-6. Access to the Walvis Bay Corridor.
+6. Access to the Walvis Bay Corridor

 Port of Lüderitz

-1. Fishing and diamond industry;
+1. Fishing and diamond industry

-2. Offshore petroleum exploration;
+2. Offshore petroleum exploration

-3. Skorpion Zinc Mine.
+3. Skorpion Zinc Mine

 Walvis Bay Corridor

-1. Four corridors: Trans-Kalahari, Trans-Caprivi, Trans-Cunene, and Trans-Oranje;
+1. Four corridors: Trans-Kalahari, Trans-Caprivi, Trans-Cunene, and Trans-Oranje

-2. Access to landlocked markets of the SADC.
+2. Access to landlocked markets of the SADC

 Trans-Orange Corridor

-1. Namibia: Port of Walvis Bay and Port of Lüderitz;
+1. Namibia: Port of Walvis Bay and Port of Lüderitz

-2. South Africa: Northern Cape-Upington.
+2. South Africa: Northern Cape-Upington

 Trans-Kalahari Corridor (1,900 kilometers).

-1. Namibia: Port of Walvis Bay, Windhoek;
+1. Namibia: Port of Walvis Bay, Windhoek

-2. Botswana: Gaborone, Lobatse;
+2. Botswana: Gaborone, Lobatse

-3. South Africa: Gauteng, Johannesburg, and Pretoria.
+3. South Africa: Gauteng, Johannesburg, and Pretoria

 Trans-Caprivi Corridor (2,500 kilometers).

-1. Namibia: Port of Walvis Bay, Grootfontein;
+1. Namibia: Port of Walvis Bay, Grootfontein

-2. Zambia (Katima Mulilo Bridge);
+2. Zambia (Katima Mulilo Bridge)

-4. Zimbabwe: Livingstone (railway).
+4. Zimbabwe: Livingstone (railway)

 Trans-Cunene Corridor (1,600 kilometers).

 1. Namibia: Port of Walvis Bay.
-Ondangwa, Oshikango;
+Ondangwa, Oshikango

 2. Angola (Southern provinces).
-Lubango, Santa Clara.
+Lubango, Santa Clara

 More information about Namibia (EENI African Business Portal).

-1. Transport and Logistics in Namibia.
+1. Transport in Namibia

 Trans-African Highway: Tripoli-Windhoek Corridor.